House approves $19.1B disaster aid bill blocked three times by Republicans

 The House vote was the first significant action since lawmakers returned to Washington from a 10-day recess to mark the Memorial Day holiday.
 The Senate had passed the bill by a sweeping 85-8 vote on its way out of Washington on May 23, a margin that reflected a consensus that the bill was long overdue.

-The measure had languished for months over a dispute between the White House and Democratic lawmakers over aid to hurricane-hit Puerto Rico, as well as Trump's requests to allocate more than $4 billion to deal with the ongoing migrant crisis at the U.S.-Mexico border.
-Members of both parties agree that another bill will be needed almost immediately to refill nearly empty agency accounts to care for Central American migrants.
+The measure had languished for months over a dispute between the White House and Democrats over aid to hurricane-hit Puerto Rico, as well as Trump's requests to allocate more than $4 billion to deal with the ongoing migrant crisis at the U.S.-Mexico border.
+Members of both parties agreed that another bill will be needed almost immediately to refill nearly empty agency accounts to care for Central American migrants.

-Democrats also held firm for what ended up as roughly $1.4 billion for Puerto Rico, letting Trump feud with the U.S. territory's Democratic officials for weeks and deflecting political blame for stalling the bill.
+Democrats also held firm for what ended up as roughly $1.4 billion for Puerto Rico, letting Trump feud with the U.S. territory's officials for weeks and deflecting political blame for stalling the bill.

 SAN JUAN MAYOR SUGGESTS TRUMP 'VINDICTIVE' TOWARD PUERTO RICO BECAUSE HIS GOLF COUSE THERE 'WENT BANKRUPT'